 - Purple yam or purple sweet potato - use interchangeably.
 Note that color may differ i.e. deepness of the purple color

-- Coconut Milk - the second most important ingredient in this recipe.
+- Coconut Milk - is the second most important ingredient in this recipe.
 Its nutty aroma is what gives "ube halaya" that distinct flavor.

 - Evaporated Milk - gives the jam a rich caramel and nutty flavor

-- Condensed Milk - the main sweetener.
+- Condensed Milk - is the main sweetener.
 This can be substituted with sugar but I highly recommend just using this.

 - Salt - balances the sweetness of the jam.